-What to do When You Miss a Bill Payment
+What To Do When You Miss a Bill Payment

-When you go through a period of financial difficulty, your bill-paying problems—specifically, payments made late or missed altogether—will show up on your credit record and hurt your credit rating.
+When you go through a period of financial difficulty, your bill-paying problems — specifically, payments made late or missed altogether — will show up on your credit record and hurt your credit rating.

-As soon as you miss a payment or know that you’re going to miss one, phone your lender.
+As soon as you miss a payment or know that you’re going to miss one, call your lender.
 Doing so may help minimize the damage to your credit rating and can help avoid collection calls.

-income and expenses and create a spending plan.
+Examine your income and expenses and create a spending plan.
 After reviewing your financial situation, prepare answers to the following questions:

 - How much of what you owe can you reasonably pay and when you can pay it?

 - Can you pay the amount in full soon, but not by the due date?